 San Diego City College faculty should contact the LRC-AV division for closed captioning of audio visual materials, web accessibility, and assistance with access strategies for their students with disabilities.

 Alternate Media and closed captioning are mandates under Section 508 of the ADAA.
-SDCCD supports this through BP 3108 Accessibility Standards for Electronic and Information Technology-Section 508.The HTC is located in A-222.
+SDCCD supports this through BP 3108 Accessibility Standards for Electronic and Information Technology-Section 508.The HTC is located in L-207.
 Please contact the center for more information about the services that are provided and lab hours.

 High Tech Center Contact Information: